 Orchard is partnering with the Animal Disease Diagnostic Laboratory (ADDL) at Purdue University to increase COVID-19 testing capacity.

-Purdue Adds Human Testing to Support Pandemic Efforts on Campus and Across the State
+Purdue Adds Human Testing to Support Pandemic Efforts on Campus & Across the State

 To provide a safe environment for its students and faculty during the COVID-19 pandemic and to expand testing capacity across the state, the Indiana ADDL, part of Purdue’s College of Veterinary Medicine, is working with Orchard Software to increase the capacity to perform and report COVID-19 tests for human patients.
 The ADDL received CLIA certification to conduct human diagnostic testing, with Parkview Health providing clinical oversight, and Orchard providing connectivity and testing management tools.
 In addition, to promote timely result reporting, the ADDL has partnerships with the Indiana State Department of Health and Indiana hospitals.